 - Use 1.15 spacing for the main body of the text.

 - Use 1.0 spacing for long quotes.

-- Use 1.0 spacing in the 'List of sources' and leave a line between sources.
+- Use 1.0 spacing in the 'Reference list', leave a line between sources.

-- Justify the text and leave one line space between paragraphs.
+- Justify all text and leave one line space between paragraphs.

 The journal uses the Harvard referencing system: